mohits/ruby-binary-parser/README.md

 i.show(true)
 ```

-Output for above checking-code is here.
+Output for above checking-code is shown below.

 ```
 *--------------------------------------------------------------------------------